stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/run-container/README.md

 # Running the Container for scRNA-Seq Snap Workflow

-We have provided a Dockerfile and Definition file that include all tools, packages, and dependencies necessary for running the sc-rna-seq-snap analysis modules.
+We provide a Dockerfile and Definition file that include all tools, packages, and dependencies necessary for running the sc-rna-seq-snap analysis modules.
 These are customized for `Rstudio/R v4.4.0` and `Seurat v4.4.0`.

 ## Table of Contents